flybywiresim/fbw-userguide/docs/pilots-corner/a32nx-briefing/PFD/special-message-annunciators.md

 ### SET HOLD SPD

+!!! attention "Currently not available for the FBW A32NX for Microsoft Flight Simulator"

 Displayed with white text.
 Displays when the aircraft is in selected speed control, a holding pattern has been inserted into the MCDU flight plan and the aircraft is 30 seconds out from the deceleration point to the the computed hold speed.

 ### DECELERATE

+!!! attention "Currently not available for the FBW A32NX for Microsoft Flight Simulator"

 Displayed with white text.
 Displays if the thrust is not reduced when the aircraft is passing the top of descent point, and the aircraft is above the descent profile.

 ### MORE DRAG

+!!! attention "Currently not available for the FBW A32NX for Microsoft Flight Simulator"

 Displayed with white text.
 Displays when descent mode is engaged, idle is selected, and: